byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - **Rename Samples**: Add group info to each sample name
   - **Rename Taxa**: Only keep the last taxonomic level to reduce to name
   - **Plot Mean**: calculate the mean of each group before plotting

+  - **Sub Meta:** select a second meta, then combine two meta by mean for Heatmap and 3D bar plot
     - **<u>For Heatmap</u>**
       - **Theme**: The theme of the heatmap
       - **scale**: Scale method of the heatmap